Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/day2/multi_distributions/connected_cluster/_index.md

 The following Jumpstart scenario will guide you through how to use the [Cluster Connect](https://docs.microsoft.com/azure/azure-arc/kubernetes/cluster-connect) capability of an Azure Arc connected Kubernetes cluster to manage and connect to the cluster securely without opening inbound firewall ports.

-  > **NOTE: This scenario assumes you already deployed a Kubernetes cluster and connected it to Azure Arc.
-If you haven't, this repository offers you a way to do so in an automated fashion**
+  > **Note:** This scenario assumes you already deployed a Kubernetes cluster and connected it to Azure Arc.
+If you haven't, this repository offers you a way to do so in an automated fashion.

 - **[Azure Kubernetes Service](/azure_arc_jumpstart/azure_arc_k8s/aks/)**
 - **[AKS on Azure Stack HCI](/azure_arc_jumpstart/azure_arc_k8s/aks_stack_hci/)**